lzim/teampsd/mtl_facilitate_workgroup/checklists/inter_session_checklist.md

 ## 3. Sessions 1-4 - Participatory Learning Timestamp Script

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> 00:15 - Ideally no more than the first 5 minutes Done/Do Review
-- It's ideal to keep the first Done/Do Review short to save more time for the In-session Exercise and the Done/Do at the end that shows, simple, short, specific (4's) learning activites the team can do on their own between facilitated _MTL_ team meetings.
+- It's ideal to keep the first Done/Do Review short to save more time for the In-session Exercise and the Done/Do at the end that shows, simple, short, specific (4's) learning activities the team can do on their own between facilitated _MTL_ team meetings.

 ### Prepare, Prioritize and Practice 30-35 minutes of In-session Exercise During the Intersession Prep Meeting